Isetnofret II

 Isetnofret (or Isis-nofret or Isitnofret) (Ancient Egyptian: "the beautiful Isis") was a royal woman of Ancient Egypt and, as the Great Royal Wife of Pharaoh Merenptah, she became Isetnofret II.

 Family

 Isetnofret II may have been the daughter of Prince Khaemwaset.
 If so, she married her uncle Merneptah.

-Another possibility is that Isetnofret II is a daughter of King Ramesses II and possibly, a daughter of his great royal wife, Queen Isetnofret I.
+Another possibility is that Isetnofret II is a daughter of King Ramesses II and his second great royal wife, Queen Isetnofret I.